carwima/FP_SISOP19_A07/README.md

 # FP_SISOP19_A07

 Final Project - MP3 Player
-<br>BY GOD, I SWEAR IF YOU COPY THIS, I'LL FKIN TELL THE ASDOS TO GIVE YOU BIG 0.
+<br>BY GOD, I SWEAR IF YOU COPY THIS, I'LL TELL THE ASDOS TO GIVE YOU BIG 0.

 Cara kerja play.c :
 1. Proses akan menampilkan pesan mengenai lagu yang sedang, akan, dan belum dimainkan.